Welcome to Primary!

-At Palmerston Christian School, students are not only encouraged to reach their academic potential but are nurtured to enable them to become the people God would want them to be.
-This means developing their God given talents, teaching what God has said in His Word and encouraging and giving opportunities to serve.
+At Palmerston Christian School, students are not only encouraged to reach their academic potential but are nurtured to become all that God has created them to be.
+This means developing their God given talents, teaching God’s Word and encouraging and giving opportunities to serve.

 Class sizes will vary but most years there are approximately 25 students in each class.
-This optimum class size allows for grouping within the class and for individual tailoring of needs.
+This optimum class size allows for grouping within the class and for teachers to cater more effectively for individual needs.
 Children are assessed diagnostically on commencement at PCS so that immediate feedback is available for the individual child.
 This allows for the placement of the child in the appropriate group in his/her class; offering extension or remediation if necessary.

-Children are tested and reports given to parents in Years 3 and 5, according to the NT DEET specifications (MAP testing).
-We do regular school wide diagnostic testing in reading, spelling and mathematics and students results are recorded and tracked for individual purposes and for assessing and modifying classroom programmes.
+Children are tested and reports given to parents in Years 3 and 5, as per NAPLAN testing.
+We conduct regular school wide diagnostic testing in reading, spelling and mathematics and students results are recorded and tracked for individual and growth and for assessing and modifying classroom programmes.
 Students are given the opportunity to enter various competitions throughout the year either individually, as a group or as a whole class.

-Parents are encouraged to become an integral part of the school.
-There are many ways of doing this.
-One is in reader changing and hearing children read: parent helpers in class for art or cooking or even as a guest speaker in your area of expertise.
+Parents are valued members of our school community.
+There are many ways you are able to contribute: changing home readers and hearing children read, helping in class with art or cooking, or even as a guest speaker in your area of expertise.
 Parents can also serve in fund raising activities and special one-off events.